jacobandreas/blog/_posts/2016-02-18-monference.md

 ---

-Let's look a little bit more closely at the HMM example.
+Let's look a little bit more closely at the case of hidden Markov models.
 Code for experiments in this section can be found in the accompanying [Jupyter notebook](https://github.com/jacobandreas/blog/blob/gh-pages/notebooks/monference.ipynb).

 If we think about the classical inference procedure with the same structure